AdobeDocs/experience-manager-65.en/help/forms/using/accessing-filling-published-forms.md

 An advanced search dialog

 Advance Search allows you to search forms based on specified form properties.
-This provides a more specific results than full-text search.
+This provides a more specific result than full-text search.
 Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date, and full text.

 Lister displays forms based on the search parameters.
 Each form in the search result is displayed with an icon, which is hyperlinked to the associated form.
 You can click the icon to open and work with the associated form.